pleiszenburg/abgleich/README.md

     cipher: aes256-gcm@openssh.com
 ```

 The prefix can be empty on either side.
 If a `host` is set to `localhost`, the `user` field can be left empty.
 Both source and target can be remote hosts or localhost at the same time. `include_root` indicates whether `{zpool}{/{prefix}}` should be  included in all operations. `keep_snapshots` is an integer and must be greater or equal to `1`.
-It specifies the number of snapshots that are kept per dataset on the source side when a cleanup operation is triggered. `suffix` contains the name suffix for new snapshots.
+It specifies the number of snapshots that are kept per dataset on the source side when a cleanup operation is triggered. `keep_backlog` is either an integer or a boolean.
+It specifies if (or how many) snapshots are kept on the target side if the target side be cleaned.
+Snapshots that are part of the overlap with the source side are never considered for removal. `suffix` contains the name suffix for new snapshots.
 Setting `always_changed` to `yes` causes `abgleich` to beliefe that all datasets have always changed since the last snapshot, completely ignoring what ZFS actually reports.
 No diff will be produced & checked for values of `written` lower than `written_threshold`.
 Checking diffs can be completely deactivated by setting `check_diff` to `no`. `digits` specifies how many digits are used for a decimal number describing the n-th snapshot per dataset per day as part of the name of new snapshots. `ignore` lists stuff underneath the `prefix` which will be ignored by this tool, i.e. no snapshots, backups or cleanups. `ssh` allows to fine-tune the speed of backups.
 In fast local networks, it is best to set `compression` to `no` because the compression is usually slowing down the transfer.
 However, for low-bandwidth transmissions, it makes sense to set it to `yes`.
 For significantly better speed in fast local networks, make sure that both the source and the target system support a common cipher, which is accelerated by [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) on both ends.
 The `ssh` port can be specified per side via the `port` configuration option, i.e. for source and/or target.
 Custom pre- and post-processing can be applied after `send` and before `receive` per side via shell commands specified in the `processing` configuration option.
 This can be useful for a custom transfer compression based on e.g. `lzma` or `bzip2`.

 ## USAGE